he15enbug/cse-466/Reverse_Engineering/Reverse.md

                 eax += edx
                 eax &= 0x7
                 eax -= edx
-                // the above steps turns eax into a signed value in [-8, 7] d_08 = eax
+                // the above steps turns eax into a signed value in [-7, 7]
+                // specifically, edx = 0 when eax >= 0, edx = 0x7 when eax <=0
+                // 'eax &= 0x7' makes eax a value from 0 to 7
+                // so, eax -= edx makes eax a value in [-7, 7]
+                d_08 = eax

                 call <rand@plt>